Rohit-ghorpade/SpamHamClassifier/README.md

-# machine learning model that classifies sensor readings as either "Good" or "Bad"
+# classify text messages as spam or ham using natural language processing techniques.